-- Transit time might be a loss of performance from the time of preparation of concrete on the distribution site.
+- Transit time might from the time of preparation of concrete on the distribution site, might affect the performance.

-- This will demand additional water or penetration to maintain functionality according to the specification.
+- There is a need to add extra water or penetration to maintain functionality according to the specification.

 - On-site, quality assurance (QA) / quality control (QC) has to test functionality through fatigue testing before being used for manufacture.

 - Traffic during the transit of concrete might result in the setting of concrete so the addition of entrances is required to delay the setting period.

 - Formwork and placing arrangements should be prepared in a big area in advance as concrete might be bought in large portions.